Fire Safety Signage: The Basics

 What Is Fire Safety Signage?

-Fire safety signage is used to communicate critical information about fire risks, fire protection measures and emergency procedures.
+Fire safety signage is used to communicate critical information about fire risks, fire protection measures, and emergency procedures.
 Its purpose is to provide clear, simple guidance that can be understood quickly, including by people who may be unfamiliar with the building.
-Signage is particularly important in workplaces and shared buildings where occupants may change frequently, such as offices, HMOs, care settings, retail premises and industrial sites.
+Signage is particularly important in workplaces and shared buildings where occupants change frequently, such as offices, HMOs, care settings, retail premises, and industrial sites.

 The Main Types of Fire Safety Signage

-Fire safety signage generally falls into a few core categories.
+Fire safety signage generally falls into a few core categories, each serving a specific function.

-Fire action notices explain what to do if a fire is discovered.
-These are commonly found near manual call points and in shared areas.
+These explain what to do if a fire is discovered, and are commonly found near manual call points and in shared areas.

-Fire exit signs identify escape routes and final exits, guiding people towards a place of safety.
-These may be directional and are often supported by emergency lighting.
+These identify escape routes and final exits, guiding people towards a place of safety.
+They may be directional and are often supported by emergency lighting.

-Firefighting equipment signs identify the location of extinguishers, hose reels or fire blankets.
-They may also indicate the type of fire the equipment is suitable for.
+These identify the location of extinguishers, hose reels, or fire blankets, and may also indicate the type of fire the equipment is suitable for.

-Fire door signs provide instructions such as “Fire door keep shut” or “Fire door keep locked,” helping ensure that fire doors perform their intended role.
+These provide instructions such as "Fire door keep shut" or "Fire door keep locked," helping to ensure that fire doors perform their intended role.

-Each type serves a specific function and should only be used where it adds clarity or safety.
+Each type should only be used where it adds clarity or safety, not simply to fill a wall.

 When Is Fire Safety Signage Required?

 There is no single checklist that applies to every building.
-Instead, signage requirements should be determined through a suitable and sufficient fire risk assessment.
-Factors that influence signage needs include the size and layout of the premises, the number of occupants, how familiar people are with the building, and whether there are higher-risk groups present, such as sleeping occupants or members of the public.
+Signage requirements should be determined through a suitable and sufficient fire risk assessment, which takes account of the size and layout of the premises, the number of occupants, how familiar people are with the building, and whether there are higher-risk groups present, such as sleeping occupants or members of the public.
 In simple, familiar environments, minimal signage may be appropriate.
 In larger or more complex buildings, clear and consistent signage becomes far more important.

 Standards and Consistency

 In the UK, fire safety signage should follow recognised standards to ensure consistency and clarity.
-Most modern signage uses pictograms rather than text alone, making them easier to understand quickly and by people with limited English.
+Most modern signage uses pictograms rather than text alone, making them easier to understand quickly, including by people with limited English.
 Consistency matters.
-Mixing different styles, colours or message formats across a building can reduce effectiveness.
-Signage should look deliberate, professional and easy to interpret at a glance.
+Mixing different styles, colours, or message formats across a building reduces effectiveness.
+Signage should look deliberate, professional, and easy to interpret at a glance.

 Common Mistakes